CivicActions/ssp-toolkit/docs/controls/CM.md

 #### CivicActions Responsibility

-The CivicActions Change Control Board meets weekly, or when operational or security imperatives require, to address requested changes to the application.
+The CivicActions Change Control Board (or agile Sprint Planning team) meets bi-weekly, or when operational or security imperatives require, to address requested changes to the application.

-#### LINCS specific control or LINCS Responsibility

-The Change Control Board (CCB) is a group containing two individuals (at a minimum) that have the collective responsibility and authority to review and approve proposed change to the LINCS system.
-The LINCS OCIO Policy for Information Systems Security and Privacy Handbook requires that the configuration management process include the system CA (Certification Authority) or a representative from that system as a member of the CCB.
-The LINCS CCB shall meet regularly at a time and place set by the LINCS CCB Chair.
-In addition, the LINCS CCB Chair may convene the LINCS CCB in an emergency session to address time-critical topics as deemed necessary.